 BioBrasil Foundation, Wildlife Conservation Society (partner) Museu de Zoologia Universidade de Sao Paulo, BioBrasil, Natural Encounters, Inc., Paradise Park, Disney Worldwide Conservation Fund, Keith Ewart Foundation, People’s Trust for Endangered Species, Barbara Delano Foundation

-Rare macaw's world population at only 1000 individuals
+Rare macaw's world population at just over 1000 individuals

 The Lear's Macaw (Anodorhynchus leari) is listed as Endangered in the wild, threatened by habitat loss, hunting, and the wild bird trade.

 Progress and outcomes: Historically, WPT supported the work of the BioBrasil Foundation in NE Brazil, when they worked on calculating population size, monitoring recovery, and detecting potential problems such as low juvenile survival.

 Focus of future work: In 2010 the Trust began funding biologist Erica Pacifico's work in Lear’s reproductive biology at the species' second largest roosting and breeding ground at Canudos Biological Station in Minas Gerais, Brazil.
 This ground-breaking work has documented:

 - Numbers of fertile eggs

 - Disease sampling

 In 2016 the project team discovered that the macaws had returned to a historical breeding site after an absence of four decades.

 With your help we can complete these important tasks to better understand the species, and continue to deliver effective solutions to further their conservation.